Income Based Repayment

 - Zero payment may be possible with potential negative amortization *

-- Past payments made after July 1, 2009 under different repayment plans will count toward the 25 year forgiveness if applied for and received IBR
+- Past payments made after July 1, 2009 under different repayment plans will count toward the 25 or 20 year forgiveness if applied for and received IBR

-- Payments made under Direct Loan's Income Contingent Plan (ICR)** made any time before entering IBR count toward the 25 year forgiveness under IBR
+- Payments made under Direct Loan's Income Contingent Plan (ICR)** made any time before entering IBR count toward the 25 or 20 year forgiveness under IBR

 - Only on time payments count toward Public Service Loan Forgiveness required 120 payments